 Capturing images from the sky results in the ability to cover a large area in a short time period.
 Multispectral cameras can detect light reflectance in the visible and invisible spectrum that can be used to determine the plant stress on an individual level.
 Combining Marlyn with a multispectral camera creates the opportunity to visualize the crop health from a large terrain.

 Already drones are becoming the preferred aerial-support platform for farmers.
 Drones have a very high level of flexibility, can be deployed rapidly, have a superior resolution and are not susceptible to cloud cover.
-Drones therefore have a clear advantage over satellite imagery and manned aircraft surveys.
+Mapping and surveying drones, therefore, have a clear advantage over satellite imagery and manned aircraft surveys.
 To be more specific, a satellite is limited in spatial resolution, has slow image acquisition and is susceptible to cloud cover.
-Manned aircraft have a higher operating costs and lack flexibility.
+Manned aircraft have higher operating costs and lack flexibility.